-Clevenger was the representative for Michigan’s 11th congressional district as a Democrat.
+Clevenger was the representative for Michigan’s 11th congressional district and was a Democrat.
 He served from 1965 to 1966.

 From Jan 1965 to Oct 1966, Clevenger missed 63 of 394 roll call votes, which is 16.0%.
 This is much worse than the median of 7.4% among the lifetime records of representatives serving in Oct 1966.
 The chart below reports missed votes over time.